If they are successful, the world of manufacturing will never be the same

 Today, Citrine is thriving.
 Since its first seed round, it has attracted more than $8 million of venture capital and works with companies in a wide variety of industries, including aerospace, automotive, consumer electronics and chemical companies.
 For the most part, these are Fortune 1000 firms, but the partners have much bigger plans.

-“We want to do for manufacturing what Microsoft did for offices,” Greg Mulholland, now Citrine’s CEO told me, “enable companies of all sizes to do high quality work, much faster and more productively than they ever thought they could before.”
+“We want to do for manufacturing what Microsoft did for offices,” Greg Mulholland, now Citrine’s CEO told me, “enable companies of all sizes to do high-quality work, much faster and more productively than they ever thought they could before.”
 As Citrine continues to build up its operations and hone their process, the partners hope that even small firms will be able to do significant materials research.

 “Look at any industry today,” he continued, “whether it’s computers or energy or making cars or construction and materials are a major limiting factor.
 If we can design better materials, we can design products that perform better, that are cheaper, that are better for the environment and so on.
-We think we’re in the midst of revolution in materials and we want to be at the center of it.”
+We think we’re in the midst of a revolution in materials and we want to be at the center of it.”

 Citrine is still a small operation and that dream is still in the future.
 But if they are successful, the world of manufacturing will never be the same.